LemoFoundationLtd/lemo-core-sdk/README.md

 - `candidate` If this account is a consensus candidate, then this property exist
     - `votes` Received votes count for a candidate account
     - `profile` Candidate account profile
-        - `host` Ip or domain of the candidate node server
+        - `host` IP or domain of the candidate node server
         - `isCandidate` This account is or isn't a candidate.
 It is used to cancel candidate
         - `minerAddress` The address of miner account who receive miner benefit
         - `nodeID` The LemoChain node ID, it is from the public key whose private key is using for sign blocks.
 The length should be 130 characters with `0x`